 They believed his fear would subside before the trip started, but he held the dread all winter and spring and on into summer.
 When they started the drive through the vast empty spaces between their home and the park, as they drove over mountain passes and followed rivers and camped and swam, it was there, this trepidation.

 And here they were, they and the buffaloes and a flimsy car door between.
 No one imagined this.
 They’d done as instructed.
 Stayed on the boardwalks, left the wildlife alone.
-When they crossed over into the park, the boy shouted from the backseat that he didn’t think this was a good idea but they paid him no mind.
-They stopped at the first roadside attraction; a hot springs and short trail.
+When they crossed over into the park, the boy shouted from the backseat that he didn’t think this was a good idea, but they paid him no mind.
+They stopped at the first roadside attraction, a hot springs and short trail.
 There they saw a buffalo skull sitting beside the boardwalk, in a place where certainly no one should walk, especially a living thing weighing tons.
-They let they boy use the camera and he took picture after picture, looked long into the clear pools, as if he could see something there, something pure or vital or reassuring.
-When he returned to the car, the dread was gone, replaced by curiosity.
+They let the boy use the camera and he took picture after picture, looked long into the clear pools, as if he could see something there, something pure or vital or reassuring.
+When they all returned to the car, his dread was gone, replaced by curiosity.

 Now the boy squirms and makes the creature look, says he wishes he had the camera as he rolls the window down and hangs his head out to get a better look.
 The mother puts her hand to her lips, shushes him, mouths for him to stay still.
 She is afraid of sudden movements or sounds.
 She is afraid of the beast knowing the boy is there, of turning toward the car and lunging.
 And the others too, behind the car and in front, the herd moving through the parking lot to the road.
 She fears what they might do.
 She wants them gone, all of them.
 The boy protected.
 The husband safe.
 She can see him now, with his tripod and camera, his hat tilted and a scruff of stubble starting around his chin, back from the river and walking into the parking lot, unaware that anything might be amiss.